top

 “Fossil fuel money in politics is bad for us, bad for the planet, bad for frontline communities, and bad for democracy,” Rosenbluth explained.
 “To ensure a liveable future, we need a healthy democracy where our elected officials are free from the destructive fossil fuel industry’s dirty money.
 Nearly 700 California politicians have already pledged not to take fossil fuel money – it’s time for the rest to follow. ”

-“Within these influence activities, the oil industry directed $1.25 million to the front group Californians for Energy Independence, with $1 million from Chevron and $250,000 from Aera.
-Another industry-backed group, Californians for Affordable & Reliable Energy (CARE), reported $4 million in spending for the quarter,” the group said.
+Within these influence activities, the oil industry directed $1.25 million to the front group Californians for Energy Independence, with $1 million from Chevron and $250,000 from Aera.
+Another industry-backed front group, Californians for Affordable & Reliable Energy (CARE), reported $4 million in spending for the quarter, the Alliance reported.

 “Big Oil also pushed back against legislative and regulatory measures aimed at increasing transparency and curbing price gouging in the refining sector, including efforts related to the ongoing implementation of SBX 1-2 and the debate and passage of ABX 2-1.
-Californians for Energy Independence disclosed spending to oppose AB 2716 and AB 3233, while CARE reported using its funds to oppose ABX 2-1,” the Last Chance Alliance wrote.
+Californians for Energy Independence disclosed spending to oppose AB 2716 and AB 3233, while CARE reported using its funds to oppose ABX 2-1,” the Alliance wrote.

 “It is no surprise to see that Big Oil is spending unprecedented amounts of money on lobbying this quarter,” said Isabel Penman, Northern California Organizer for Food & Water Watch.
 “Governor Newsom must work to counteract the influence of Big Oil and push his agencies to make smart decisions that move us away from fossil fuels and center the health of the communities living in the wake of climate change and rampant pollution.”